AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 be preceded by a length field.
 If either bit is set, the field provides the number of OBUs that are packetized; the last OBU (or OBU fragment) MUST NOT be preceded by a length field.
-Instead, the length of the last OBU (or OBU fragment) contained in the packet can be calculated from the packet size, the size of the UDP and RTP headers, the combined length fields of the other OBUs and the value of the padding octet.
+Instead, the length of the last OBU (or OBU fragment) contained in the packet can be calculated as follows:

+<pre><code>
+Length of the last OBU = UDP packet length - 20 - CC * 4 - length of RTP header extensions - value of the padding octet - length of previous OBUs
+</code></pre>

 ### 4.4 Payload structure